 - Care and protection: A conservator is also empowered by California law to make decisions concerning the health, care, protection, and overall wellbeing of the conservatee.
 This often includes finding and hiring individuals to provide necessary services to the conservatee (such as a housekeeper if the conservatee cannot keep his or her own house or transportation services if the conservatee is unable to drive).

-In certain situations (especially where the conservatee’s family challenge the decisions of the conservator or where the decision of the conservator would constitute a significant disruption to the conservatee’s life), the conservator may need to obtain court permission and approval before acting.
+In certain situations (especially where the conservatee’s family challenges the decisions of the conservator or where the decision of the conservator would constitute a significant disruption to the conservatee’s life), the conservator may need to obtain court permission and approval before acting.

 Protecting California Conservatees